 Juggling family life

 Financing your studies can be a challenge for everybody – no matter what their personal situation.
 As many mature students entering education have previously worked full time, it can be even more daunting to give that up and enter full time studies.
 However, there are ways of ensuring you can manage your money effectively.
-Firstly, you could get a part-time job alongside your course.
-Here at Leeds Beckett, we have our ‘Job Shop’.
-This is our university-run employment agency which is just for current students.
-Simply sign up, share your key skills and you will be sent job opportunities which suit you.
-You only accept the jobs that suit your schedule.
-In addition, we have our student money team who can support you with budgeting, money management advice, and even advise on things such as scholarships and bursaries.
+Lots of our students choose to get a part-time job alongside their course and you can talk to our student money team who can support you with budgeting, money management advice, and even advise on things such as scholarships and bursaries.

 If you’re planning on studying alongside employment, we can support you with this too.
 We have plenty of flexible study options, such as part-time degrees, flexible start dates, or distance learning.
 In addition, in some circumstances professional qualifications or experience can count towards the degree – meaning you don’t have to cover the entirety of the course content.
 Get in touch with our admissions team to learn more about any of these.
 In addition, our course tutors are there for support during your studies.
 If you know that you will be working alongside your studies, let your tutors know as early as possible.
 There may be ways that they can help to support you to be successful.